-The Canon Color imageCLASS MF753Cdw isn’t exactly a small printer and it’s quite weighty at nearly 24kg.
-Sold as the Canon i-SENSYS MF754Cdw in Europe, if you are looking for the best all-in-one printer for home working it (opens in new tab) takes up fairly little room in a small/home office, or sitting on the counter in a retail outlet.
+The Canon i-SENSYS MF754Cdw isn’t exactly a small printer and it’s quite weighty at nearly 24kg.
+Sold as the Canon Color imageCLASS MF753Cdw in North America, if you are looking for the best all-in-one printer for home working it (opens in new tab) takes up fairly little room in a small/home office, or sitting on the counter in a retail outlet.
 It’s good value for a 4-in-1 color laser, considering its high-end feature set and fast turn of speed.

 For the business environment, it has a neat range of direct and cloud-based remote access connectivity options, coupled with an intuitive 5-inch color touchscreen that helps you to simply get the job done with the minimum time and effort.

 Scan speed: Up to 100ipm (2-sided, single pass)